scuzzydude/asimov/asimov.md

 "So, you wouldn't be interested in joining our league?"

 "You guys got a taste for snake or what, man?
-Cause way I see it, what could we bring you, you ain't got already.
+Cause way I see it, what could we bring you, you ain't got already?
 See any tall warriors out here?
-Snakes tend to bite the tall people first if you know what I mean."
+Snakes tend to bite the tall people first, if you know what I mean."

 Hot looks around at his feet, uncomfortably.
 All his warriors look at their feet.
 As they do, they start to notice something else.
 They were encircled by Be-ek-em warriors, just a stone's throw away, holding spears and rocks, waiting patiently.